TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sap-hana-large/problemscopingques-sap-hana-large-connectivity.md

 			"id": "topology",
 			"order": 1,
 			"controlType": "dropdown",
-			"displayLabel": "Where is the source machine located?", "watermarkText": "Choose a topology",
+			"displayLabel": "Where is the source traffic coming from?", "watermarkText": "Choose a topology",
 			"dropdownOptions": [
                 {